Anfield Stadium

 In 2019, Anfield Stadium was granted permission to host concerts and football events.
 Some of the headliners have been Bon Jovi, Pink and Elton John

 Anfield also offers stadium tours on and off match days, a Legends Q&A and The Anfield Experience.
-After an expansion in may to 54,167 seats has given Anfield greater opportunities for upcoming events in the future.
+After an expansion to 61,276 seats has given Anfield greater opportunities for upcoming events in the future.

 With upcoming Premier League fixtures, you don’t want to miss out on any action on offer!